nhs-r-community/FunnelPlotR/README.md

     ## [1] 6.240519

 This suggest the variance is 6.24 times the condition mean, and definitely overdispersed.
-This is a huge topic, but applying overdispersed limits using SHMI or Spieglehalter methods adjust for this:
+This is a huge topic, but applying overdispersed limits using either SHMI or Spieglehalter methods adjust for this by inflating the limits:

 ``` r